brainyjosh/okuna-www/public/docs/COMMUNITY_GUIDELINES.md

 # 📖 Community Guidelines

-We created these guidelines together with the community to ensure we can all achieve a mutually peaceful, respectful, supportive and kind existence under this digital home we call Okuna.
+We created these guidelines together with the community to ensure we can all achieve a mutually peaceful, respectful, supportive and kind existence under this digital home we call Estaterally.

 In short: